14 Market Revolutions

 Pierre Samuel du Pont de Nemours, Portrait Artist Unknown, Before 1817

 That, at least, is the grow-the-pie model of job creation favored by those who argue that economic growth is not a zero-sum game; that’s why it’s growth.
 A modern example of such a “tailwind” is the productivity boost computers have provided most sectors of our economy (also see Moore’s Law).
 Critics counter that the pie is finite at any given time, such as in the early 20th century when mechanized agriculture cost people their jobs as tractors displaced farmhands and sharecroppers in capitalism’s ongoing process of creative destruction.
-Automation today displaces jobs even as it grows the companies that create automation.
+Automation today displaces jobs even as it grows the companies that create and benefit from automation.
 Others counter that, even if the pie is growing, workers’ relative slice size can still shrink in comparison to the rich.
 Still others argue that, either way, the whole model is based on growth, which isn’t environmentally sustainable.

 Eighteenth-century French physiocrats, promoters of agriculture as the basis for economic growth, pioneered the multiplier theory.
 Jefferson liked their theories, hiring physiocrats to teach at his University of Virginia.
 Physiocrat Pierre Samuel du Pont de Nemours migrated to the U.S. in the early 19th century and worked in weaponry instead of farming.
 He and his son founded DuPont gunpowder company in 1802, that supplied the Union Army in the Civil War.